tacobayle/ansibleAviSaml/README.md

 # aviSaml

 ## Goals
-Ansible Playbook to configure SAML for enabling authenication/sso
+Ansible Playbook to configure Avi with SAML for enabling authentication/sso

 ## Prerequisites:
 1. Make sure the controller is available at the IP defined in vars/creds.json